Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Yes.
 Contact Animal Control at 575-439-4330 and they will lend you a live trap along with instructions on how to set and bait the trap.
-Once a cat is trapped just call and an Officer will be sent to retrieve the cat.
+Once a cat is trapped call 576-439-4330.
+An officer will be sent to retrieve the cat.

 If the bees are on private property, the property owner should call a pest control company.
 If they are on public property, Animal Control will come out and do an assessment of the location of the bees and whether they pose a danger to the public.
 Once this is done Animal Control will contact the proper authorities to remove the bees if necessary.
 For more information, call Animal Control at 575-439-4330.